Information Transmission using the Nonlinear Fourier Transform, Part III: Spectrum Modulation: Origin of Capacity Limits in WDM Optical Networks

-in which $v_k$ are the noise coordinates in frequency and where we have identified the dispersion, self-phase modulation (SPM), cross-phase modulation (XPM) and four-wave mixing (FWM) terms in the frequency domain.
+in which $n_k$ are the noise coordinates in frequency and where we have identified the dispersion, self-phase modulation (SPM), cross-phase modulation (XPM) and four-wave mixing (FWM) terms in the frequency domain\footnote{Some authors define XPM differently.}.

-It is important to note that the optical WDM channel is a (nonlinear) multiuser \emph{interference channel} \cite{el2011nit}.
-The (inter-channel) interference terms are the XPM and FWM.
-There is no ISI in the assumed isolated pulse transmission model \eqref{eq:freq-model} with one degree of freedom per user.
-However in a pulse-train transmission model where $WT>1$, replacing $\{q_k\}$ by $\{s_k\}$ via the inverse transform shows that the other two effects, the dispersion and SPM, cause inter-symbol interference (intra-channel interaction).
+It is important to note that the optical WDM channel is a nonlinear multiuser \emph{interference channel} with memory \cite{el2011nit}.
+The inter-channel interference terms are the XPM and FWM.
+There is no ISI in the assumed isolated pulse transmission model \eqref{eq:freq-model} with one degree-of-freedom per user.
+However in a pulse-train transmission model where $M>1$, replacing $\{q_k\}$ by $\{s_k\}$ via the inverse transform shows that the other two effects, the dispersion and SPM, cause inter-symbol interference (intra-channel interaction).
 Performance of a WDM transmission system depends on how interference and ISI are treated, and in particular the availability of the user signals at the receiver.
 Several cases can be considered.

-Assuming a given (perhaps suboptimal) receiver, \eqref{eq:wdm-signal} is discretized as a map from degrees-of-freedom $s_k^\ell$ at the input to their estimate $\hat{s}_k^\ell$ at the output: